drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### capitalization
 The [Purdue OWL explains the rules for using capital letters](https://owl.english.purdue.edu/owl/resource/592/1/).
 #### cliche
 A cliche can be any overused metaphor, word, or phrase that you've heard or read so many times that any clarity or vividness it might once have had is gone.
-Examples: *tried and true, student-centered learning, at the end of the day, straight and narrow, paradigm shift, think outside the box, everyone is entitled to their own opinion*, etc. Try to avoid cliches in your own writing.
+Examples: *tried and true, easier said than done, student-centered learning, at the end of the day, straight and narrow, paradigm shift, think outside the box, everyone is entitled to their own opinion*, etc. Try to avoid cliches in your own writing.
 Here is a [website listing common cliches](http://clichesite.com/alpha_list.asp?which=lett+1).

 #### comma after introductory element